 - CBT, DBT, and EMDR

 - Holistic healing

 At Red Oak Recovery®, we provide truly hybrid treatment plans that combine clinical care and adventure therapy.
 Our facilities allow us to offer martial arts, mindfulness, yoga, and nutrition therapy too.
 We prepare you to succeed in recovery and life by teaching you the necessary skills.
 Some of these include identifying and coping with stress in a positive way and practicing healthy eating and exercise habits.

 Don’t let drugs control your future.
-Find the support and necessary tools for overcoming addiction with Red Oak Recovery®.
-Call 866-457-7590 today to begin your journey to recovery.
+Find the support and necessary tools for overcoming addiction at Red Oak Recovery®.
+Call 866.457.7590 today to begin your journey to recovery.